-Valley Sentinel is published in Spring Green, Wisconsin, every Wednesday by Lower Wisconsin River Valley Sentinel, LLC.
+Valley Sentinel is published in Spring Green, Wisconsin, every other Thursday by Lower Wisconsin River Valley Sentinel, LLC.

-Valley Sentinel is a free, weekly single-copy news publication, available on newsstands in the area.
+Valley Sentinel is a free, bi-weekly single-copy news publication, available on newsstands in the area.

 We believe in an accessible model that strives to reach people wherever and however they like their news.
 We reject the failing, walled-garden subscription model of large, corporate newspapers.
 We believe that anyone who wants the news, should get the news.